UEF-SmartSleepLab/EDF-reader/readme.txt

-Matlab code for reading EDF and EDF+ files with annotations
+Matlab and Pyhton codes for reading EDF and EDF+ files including annotation support.